LOS ANGELES -- The Dodgers have made some of the best, worst and, certainly, biggest trades in baseball history.

 Not often do you trade a future Cy Young Award winner (Welch) and call the deal a success, but GM Fred Claire did.
 The Dodgers wouldn't have won the 1988 World Series without Kirk Gibson, but they probably wouldn't have won without this trade either, as it filled gaping holes at shortstop, closer and situational lefty.
 If a World Series win defines success, they arguably haven't made a more successful trade since.

-Dodgers got from Florida: OF Gary Sheffield, RHP Manual Barrios, OF Bobby Bonilla, OF Jim Eisenreich, C Charles Johnson
+Dodgers got from Florida: OF Gary Sheffield, RHP Manuel Barrios, OF Bobby Bonilla, OF Jim Eisenreich, C Charles Johnson

 Dodgers gave up: C Mike Piazza, 3B Todd Zeile

 The imperfect storm: A great player and his agent miscalculated their leverage in a contract squabble with a studio executive suddenly running a baseball team behind the back of the general manager.
 The result was an impetuous trade made by all the wrong people for all the wrong reasons.
 Piazza's in the Hall of Fame wearing a Mets cap.
 Sheffield was a two-time All-Star with the Dodgers, but there was nothing he could do to change the perception of a trade that never should have happened.